VladKk/StudHelper/README.md

 # StudHelper

-Program which helps to track all the marks you'll add and give some useful information about yours academic performance.
+Program which helps you to track all the marks you'll add and give some useful information about yours academic performance.

-## Getting Started

-To start working with StudHelper, just install it from GitHub and unpack it.

 ### Prerequisites